KodyPay/kody-clientsdk-python/README.md

 ## Authenticate to Payments API

 The client library uses a combination of a `Store ID` and an `API key`.
-These will be shared with you during the technical integration onbiarding or by your Kody contact.
+These will be shared with you during the technical integration onboarding or by your Kody contact.
-During develoment you will have access to a test Store and test API key, and when the integration is ready for live access, those production credentials will be shared securely.
+During development, you will have access to a test Store and test API key, and when the integration is ready for live access, those production credentials will be shared securely.
 Test and live API calls are always compatible, only changing credentials and the service hostname is required.

 ### Host names